Updated October 22, 2024

 Since you aren’t likely to see everything that Magic Kingdom has to offer in a single day, a little advanced planning can help.
 Take time to make a list of your must-do experiences.
 Then prioritize those early in the day.
 By hitting the attractions that hold the most value to you first, you reduce the risk of running out of time in the day before you reach them all.

-Visiting Magic Kingdom in a day also requires a little advanced knowledge.
+Visiting Magic Kingdom in one day also requires a little advanced knowledge.
 Be sure to know what time shows and parades begin, so you don’t miss them.
 If you’re only spending a day at Magic Kingdom, you may never have another chance to see these one of a kind events.

 Tip #2: Stay at a Disney Resort